Qlik-PE/Rapid-ML-Gateway/README.md

 # Contribute

 This is Qlik Partner Engineering Sponsored open-source project!
-I built it to be the most useful tool possible and take frustration out of writing SSEs.
+I ([John Park](john.park@qlik.com )) built it to be the most useful tool possible and take frustration out of writing SSEs.
 I also want to have all partner tools compatible with QRAG.
-If you have a toolset that you want to build compatibility with please let us know we can setup a folder and you can commit yoru code.
+If you have a toolset that you want to build compatibility with please let us know we can setup a folder and you can commit your code.

 ### 1. Spread the word!